 ITWomen Scholarship Program

 ITWomen is focused on bridging the gap between men and women in IT and Engineering.
-As of June, 2018, ITWomen has awarded a total of $624,000 in scholarships to 9 girls, bringing our total to date just over $400,000 awarded to a total of 76 girls studying Engineering and IT at colleges throughout the U.S. Scholarship winners’ majors have included Aerospace, Biomedical, Civil, Environmental and Software Engineering; Robotics and Computer Science at Duke, Georgia Institute of Technology, MIT, University of Central Florida and University of Florida.
+As of June, 2018, ITWomen has awarded a total of $624,000 in scholarships to 106 girls for degrees in STEM fields at colleges throughout the U.S. Scholarship winners’ majors have included Aerospace, Biomedical, Civil, Environmental and Software Engineering; Robotics and Computer Science at Duke, Georgia Institute of Technology, MIT, University of Central Florida and University of Florida.

 The Virtual Role Model Mentoring Program was created in summer 2013 for ITWomen scholarship awardees who are currently enrolled and attending colleges throughout the U.S. The students are paired one-to-one with a female mentor who is a professional employed in Information Technology or Engineering with a minimum of 5 years’ work experience.
-So far, all nine of the 2014 awardees have been paired with a mentor.
 The VRM program complements our Scholarship program by ensuring that our college scholarship awardees get the necessary support to remain on track and complete studies in the IT or Engineering fields initially selected.